thetorine/opengl3-library/README.md

 # Installation
 1. Clone the repository.
 2. Open the solution file in Visual Studio 2017.
-3. Open opengl3 project and run.
+3. Set the sample project as the default startup project.
+4. Run

 # Features
 ## Local Illumination